 Once you have your valving settings, build your valving stacks.
-The total Compression Valving Stack is a combination of the Low Speed Compression Stack placed on top of a Mid Speed Stack (if required) placed on top of the High Speed Compression Stack.
-(If no Mid Speed Stack is required it will say "n/a" in the space marked "cM".)
+The total Compression Valving Stack is a combination of the Low-Speed Compression Stack (if required) placed on top of the High-Speed Compression Stack.
+(If no Low-Speed Stack is required it will say "n/a" in the space marked "cL".)

-The total Rebound Valving Stack is a combination of the Low Speed Rebound Stack and the High Speed Rebound Stack.
+The total Rebound Valving Stack is a combination of the Low-Speed Rebound Stack (if required) and the High-Speed Rebound Stack.

-EXAMPLE:COMPRESSION
+EXAMPLE: COMPRESSION

-The Total Compression Valving Stack is cL8, cM13 and cH100:

-Starting from the Gold Valve piston face
+The Total Compression Valving Stack is cL5 and cH2: Starting from the Gold Valve piston face

-Low Speed Compression Stack - cL8
+Low-Speed Compression Stack - cL5 (5) 0.20x38